Submitted by on

 Cyber Maturity Assessment Framework

 Security maturity models can also be used as a path to metrics and measurement from which improvements to security programs can be more easily communicated and visualized.
-Cyber maturity assessment frameworks collect cybersecurity best practices and provide a benchmarking tool that organizations can use to evaluate their security readiness.
+Cyber maturity assessment frameworks collect cybersecurity best practices and provide a benchmarking tool that organizations can use to evaluate their cybersecurity preparedness.
 Several reasons why organizations should use a security maturity model framework are that they:

-1. Provide a view of the current security posture
+1. Provide a view of the organization’s current security posture

 2. Benchmark against industry requirements

-6. Help CISOs to communicate security to executives and Board of Directors
+6. Help CISOs to communicate the importance of security to executives and the Board of Directors

 7. Facilitate protection of systems and data